risk-first/website/docs/thinking/De-Risking.md

 # Derisking

-In this section, we're going to more closely at [Taking Action](Glossary.md#taking-action) and separate out the ways in which this can be done.
-Along the way, I'll introduce the correct risk management terms and we'll see how each of these apply to software development.
+In this section, we're going to more closely at what, so far, we've called "[Taking Action](Glossary.md#taking-action)" and separate out different ways this can be done.
+We'll introduce the correct risk management terms and give examples of how to apply these to software development.

 So far in Risk-First, we've talked about [Taking Action](Glossary.md#taking-action) as having two effects:

  1. It's the way in which we [Meet Reality](Glossary.md#meet-reality) to learn about the world and uncover [Hidden Risks](Glossary.md#hidden-risk).
  2. It's the way we change our position on the [Risk Landscape](Glossary.md#risk-landscape) via actions with a positive [Payoff](Glossary.md#payoff).

 As we saw in the discussion of [Payoff](Consider-Payoff.md), any time you take action you are accruing [attendant risk](Glossary.md#attendant-risk), and we want to take actions with the most favourable payoff.
-In this section, we are going to look at common ways in which we can lean the payoff in our favour.
+So here we are going to look at common ways in which we can lean the payoff in our favour.
 This is called _derisking_:

 > "To remove the risk from; to make safe. " - [Derisk, _Wiktionary_](https://en.wiktionary.org/wiki/derisk)

-There are a set of _generic strategies_ for derisking which we'll look at below.
-I'll give general examples for each and then we'll turn them into tactics you can use in software development specifically.

 |Strategy                                       |Effect On Stakes _(Downsides, Attendant Risks)_ | Effect on Payoff _(Goals Achieved, Risks Reduced)_ |
 |-----------------------------------------------|:----------------------------------------------:|:--------------------------------------------------:|